 The assets of the Plan are held in trust by The Northern Trust Company (Trustee).
-Voya has replaced Aon Hewitt as the recordkeeper for the Plan since October 1, 2015.
+Voya is the recordkeeper for the Plan.
 The Benefits Committee of CenterPoint Energy, Inc. (Committee), appointed by the Board of Directors of the Company, is the Plan Administrator (Plan Administrator).
 The Committee retains an independent investment consultant to provide investment advice with respect to the Funds other than the CenterPoint Energy Stock Fund.
 Changes to the CenterPoint Energy Stock Fund may be made only by the Board of Directors of the Company.